-2. Drugged Horses Killed and Eaten
+2. Horses Are Drugged, Killed, and Eaten

 For many people, dogs are family.
 But the title “man’s best friend” is not enough to protect some of them from a life spent on a chain.
 For “backyard dogs,” there is little relief from summer’s blazing heat or the freezing winter months.
 But there’s hope.
 Thanks to generous sponsors, PETA’s fieldworkers are able to deliver durable doghouses and straw to these animals, providing some comfort.
 Won’t you help, too?

-4. Orcas Raped by Humans
+4. Dolphins Are Sexually Abused by Humans

-6. Feathers Torn From Live Birds’ Skin
+6. Feathers Are Torn From Live Birds’ Skin

 7. Body Parts Shipped by UPS